 - From early December, certificates due to be exchanged will be shown in the Xolphin Control Panel along with the final reissuing date.
 Furthermore, information regarding certificates that should be exchanged will be sent via email.

 - Choose ‘Reissue’ in the Xolphin Control Panel for every certificate due to be reissued.
 We recommend generating a new CSR.
 Alternatively, the previous CSR can be re-used.
 It can be found in the Control Panel as well.

 After a reissue, the old certificate will not be revoked.

 With this procedure you'll receive the same certificate type and brand with the same start- and end date, but signed by the new DigiCert rootcertificate.
-As an alternative you can switch to another brand.
-You may switch you certificates to similar Comodo or GlobalSign certificates at no cost of for a reduced price.
-If you prefer this, please contact us.

 Note: We notify you in the Control Panel about all certificates issued before December 1, 2017.
 This may include certificates that expire before the mentioned reissue date.
 In this case instead of a reissue a regular renewal is sufficient, which is possible from 90 days before the expiration date.
 Some development environments will start warning sooner - this will not harm most website visitors, but if you want to prevent this you can opt for a free reissue.
 Certificates that expire before the exchange date, are clearly marked in the Control Panel.

 Influence of limitation validity period to 2 years